LAB02-Research/HASS.Agent/README.md

 ### Updating

 Apart from the automatic update checker, you can check for new updates from the main window or rightclicking the systray icon and selecting 'check for updates'.
-If there's an update, you will be offered to download the .zip package from GitHub.
+If there's an update, HASS.Agent can download and install it for you.

 ![Update window](https://raw.githubusercontent.com/LAB02-Research/HASS.Agent/main/Images/hass_agent_update.png)